idslme/IDSL.FSA/FSDB (Fragmentation Spectra DataBase)/README.md

-## FSDB (Fragmentation Spectra DataBase)
+# FSDB (Fragmentation Spectra DataBase)
 FSDB objects are R readable objects from one or several msp files.
 FSDB objects facilitate msp annotation and msp data parsing in the R environment.
 In this page we are presenting FSDB objects for GNPS and MoNA public libraries.

-# msp2FSdb
+## msp2FSdb
-`msp2FSdb` module of the IDSL.FSA is used to generate FSDB objects.
+The `msp2FSdb` module of the IDSL.FSA is used to generate FSDB objects.
 This module was designed to be consistent with various msp structures particularly from NIST, GNPS, MoNA, IDSL.CSA libraries.
-The msp2FSdb module generally can work for any msp file as long as `Num Peaks` lines are available in the msp file.
+The `msp2FSdb` module generally can work for any msp file as long as `Num Peaks` lines are available in the msp file.

-# FSDB objects:
+## FSDB objects:
 FSDB objects are R lists consisting of seven primary objects

 logFSdb: parameters used to create the FSDB object